-From the first Gulf war to the present day: constructing the social link
+From the First Gulf War to the Present Day: Constructing the Social Link

 A third stage started with the 1990-1991 Gulf War and is characterized by the will to construct society, beyond economy.
-It was triggered by Kuwait being invaded from outside, poorly defended from inside and eventually rescued by an external coalition.
+It was triggered by Kuwait being invaded from outside, poorly defended from inside, and eventually rescued by an external coalition.
 The war had an immediate impact on migration as it resulted in three million legal immigrants forced to leave their host countries.
 Several Arab communities were particularly targeted: Palestinians in Kuwait, Egyptians in Iraq and Yemenis in Saudi Arabia, for the reason that they bore the wrong nationality and found themselves residing in what had become overnight the opposite camp.

 Political lessons were also drawn.
-The war was an occasion for major oil countries to reassess their vision of labour and to adopt policies of 'gulfization' of the workforce.
-The context was the economic crisis that followed the Gulf war.
-Not only it had not produced any escalation in oil prices comparable to that of October 1973, but the reconstruction bill was astronomical and to be paid with cheap oil.
+The war was an occasion for major oil countries to reassess their vision of labor and to adopt policies of 'Gulfization' of the workforce.
+The context was the economic crisis that followed the Gulf War.
+Not only did it not produce any escalation in oil prices comparable to that of October 1973, but the reconstruction bill was astronomical and to be paid with cheap oil.
 For the first time, young nationals in the Gulf found themselves confronted with a drop in purchasing power and the emergence of unemployment.
 Immigrants started to be viewed as competitors and indigenising employment became a stake.
-One after the other, Gulf States adopted gulfization policies along two lines: on one side, reducing the supply of migrant workforce by reinforcing barriers at entry and stay, and on the other limiting the demand for migrant workers by expanding the list of jobs kept for nationals and taxing employers who hire non-nationals.
-Gulfization policies have had mitigated results and labour markets dependency on migrant workers is still at its peak.
+One after the other, the Gulf States adopted Gulfization policies along two lines: on the one side, reducing the supply of migrant workforce by reinforcing barriers at entry and stay, and on the other limiting the demand for migrant workers by expanding the list of jobs kept for nationals and taxing employers who hire non-nationals.
+Gulfization policies have had mitigated results and labor markets' dependency on migrant workers is still at its peak.

-More importantly, the whole conception of labour was altered by the crisis of 1990-1991.
-At the time of the first oil boom in the 1970s, labour was intended at transforming oil income into welfare and wealth for nationals; work itself was left to non-nationals and its benefits transferred to nationals through welfare packages and the sponsorship system.
-With the 1990-1991 crisis, the vulnerability of societies dependent upon labour imports became patent and a process of political reappraisal of labour started.
-Labour should now be national and oil revenues be transformed into job creation and wages for nationals in order to serve the social contract and the political link.
+More importantly, the whole conception of labor was altered by the crisis of 1990-1991.
+At the time of the first oil boom in the 1970s, labor was intended at transforming oil income into welfare and wealth for nationals; work itself was left to non-nationals and its benefits transferred to nationals through welfare packages and the sponsorship system.
+With the 1990-1991 crisis, the vulnerability of societies dependent upon labor imports became patent and a process of political reappraisal of labor started.
+Labor should now be national and oil revenues be transformed into job creation and wages for nationals in order to serve the social contract and the political link.